-Due to previous a lack of knowledge about Autism Spectrum Disorder, many people with the condition reach adulthood without receiving a diagnosis.
+Due to previous lack of knowledge about Autism Spectrum Disorder, many people with the condition reach adulthood without receiving a diagnosis.
 However, late diagnosis can still be useful in enhancing functioning for the individual and to help their family develop an understanding of the nature of the challenges that the individual faces.

 We offer a diagnostic assessment for Autism Spectrum Disorder in people over the age of 18.
 A range of measures are utilised, including the Autism Diagnostic Observation Schedule (ADOS) and the Autism Diagnostic Interview-Revised (ADI-R).

-Developmental Assessments of Infants and Pre-schoolers
+Developmental Assessments of Infants and Pre-Schoolers

 A developmental assessment is necessary if there are concerns about a young child’s physical, social, emotional or cognitive presentation.
 The relative strengths and weaknesses of a child’s functioning should be evaluated so that specific intervention can focus directly on the child’s developmental needs.
 Research consistently shows that early intervention is directly linked with improved outcomes for children.